yabinmeng/nosqlbench-build-docs/site/content/introduction/introduction.md

 **NoSQLBench brings advanced testing capabilities into one tool that are not found in other testing tools.**

-- You can run common testing workloads directly from the command line.
-You can start doing this within 5 minutes of reading this.
+- You can run common testing workloads directly from the command line within 5 minutes of reading this.
 - You can generate virtual data sets of arbitrary size, with deterministic data and statistically shaped values.
-- You can design custom workloads that emulate your application, contained in a single file, based on statement templates - no IDE or coding required.
+- You can design custom workloads that emulate your application, contained in a single file, based on statement templates—no IDE or coding required.
 - You can immediately plot your results in a docker and grafana stack on Linux with a single command line option.
-- When needed, you can open the access panels and rewire the runtime behavior of NoSQLBench to do advanced testing, including a full scripting environment with Javascript.
+- You can open the access panels when necessary and rewire the runtime behavior of NoSQLBench for advanced testing.
+This includes access to a full scripting environment with Javascript.

 The core machinery of NoSQLBench has been built with attention to detail.
 It has been battle tested within DataStax as a way to help users validate their data models, baseline system performance, and